bcpierce00/unison/INSTALL.md

 ## Building from source

-### Package repositories
+### Packaging systems

-Many package repositories, including source-based repositories like `pkgsrc`, make it easy to build from source by handling all the dependencies for you.
+Many packaging systems, including source-based systems like `pkgsrc` and binary repositories like Debian GNU/Linux, make it easy to build from source by handling all the dependencies for you and encoding the unison build recpipe.
+Please refer to instructions provided by the packaging system.

-Please refer to instructions provided by the repository.
+Issues with packaging systems should be filed with those systems, and not in the unison issue tracker.

-### Unix-like OS (GNU/Linux, BSDs, macOS, illumos-based OS, Solaris) and Cygwin
+### mostly-POSIX systems (GNU/Linux, BSDs, macOS, illumos-based OS, Solaris) and Cygwin

 #### Build prerequisites